AsWali/eye-segmentation/notes.md

 What loss function is used ?
 Does this use paired data ?
 Is this supervised ?

 ## todo
-finish model
+finish model <- done
-build train script
+build train script <- done
 do filtering last
 rewrite code to be more nice